 This too is done by the antagonistic effect of CBD on CB receptors.
 It helps avoid the unwanted activity of the CB1 receptor hence bringing down the risk of obesity and related disorders.

 Moreover, CBD helps reduce cholesterol levels by 25% as was noted in research conducted on rats.
-Although mammals usually react to most stimuli, in the same manner, more in-depth research is needed when it comes to reducing cholesterol in humans.
+Although mammals usually react to most stimuli, in the same manner, a more in-depth research is needed when it comes to reducing cholesterol in humans.